substantial/choosy/README.md

 ![Opening Twitter link](https://farm3.staticflickr.com/2938/13952473947_f78c23cd64_c.jpg) <br/>
 ([click here](https://farm3.staticflickr.com/2895/14135516781_2b85879666_o.gif) for the gif version)

-Instead of writing code specific to each app you want to support (this includes 1st-party apps), you pass generic parameters.
-Choosy detects installed apps of that type and knows which parameters each app supports, passing only the supported parameters to each app.
+Before, you had to write code specific to each app you want to support.
+With Choosy, you pass generic parameters, once, and get support for all the apps.
+Choosy detects installed apps and knows which parameters each app supports, passing only the supported parameters to each app.

-Choosy allows users to select a favorite app, so they do not have to pick the app every time ([click here](https://farm8.staticflickr.com/7391/14115656296_ba32a6b45e_o.gif) for a gif showing the gesture).
+([Click here](https://farm8.staticflickr.com/7391/14115656296_ba32a6b45e_o.gif) for a gif showing the 'select default app' gesture.

-To stay informed about new releases and API changes please follow [@choosyios](http://www.twitter.com/choosyios).
 To see supported URL schemes or make URL scheme contributions check out [choosy-data](https://github.com/substantial/choosy-data).

-##Installing

-You can download this repository and copy the Choosy folder to your project, but the best way to install Choosy is via CocoaPods.
-If you don't use CocoaPods yet, start by following [this guide](https://github.com/AFNetworking/AFNetworking/wiki/Getting-Started-with-AFNetworking), except replace the `pod 'AFNetworking' ...` line with this:
+## Demo app

+To run the demo app, clone this repo and open the `.xcworkspace` file (not the project file).
+It should build and deploy to your device as-is.
+If you want to make sure it uses the latest Choosy version, run `pod install` in the top-level folder.

+Note on running in the simulator: it's hard to see Choosy in action in the simulator because it barely has any apps (and you can't install any).
+So links will often launch the one app that's installed.
+You can, however, long press a link to force the UI to come up.

+## How to Implement

+Add this to your project's Podfile:

 ```
 pod 'Choosy', '< 2.0'
 ```

-## Using

-###Auto-pilot
+If you don't use CocoaPods yet, start by following [this guide](https://github.com/AFNetworking/AFNetworking/wiki/Getting-Started-with-AFNetworking) (except replace the `pod 'AFNetworking' ...` with the line above):

+### Auto-pilot method

 Using Choosy is as simple as importing the `Choosy.h` header file in your view controller, declaring a property to hold the object: